 Read our full policy

-Images and text policy overview
+Images, video and text policy overview

-What are the guidelines?
+What is the policy?

-- All eBay product catalog images and text
+- Content from the eBay product catalog

 - Information from product packaging

 - It's usually OK to use information such as measurements, weight, or other item specifications that are necessary to describe the item that you simply can't say any other way.
-However, you should avoid using any other text from product packaging unless you have permission from the owner to do so.
+However, you should avoid using any other text from product packaging

 - Scans or text copied from catalogs or advertisements